minerva-university/cs162-test/2025/spring/Sterne-TTh@12PM/tanatswa-mangena.md

 > "The best way to predict the future is to invent it." - Alan Kay

-And so, his journey continues, inspiring others to dream big and make an impact.
+And so, his journey continues, inspiring others to dream big and make an impact